axelvaldez/radical-companies/_posts/radical-model/2023-05-22-is-co-ownership-a-give-away.markdown

 <p>Keep in mind that you are <em>not</em> negotiating with stranger, these are people that you have worked with and know pretty well.
 Just make sure the agreement works for all, including you.</p>

 <h1>Warning!</h1>
  <p>As able and competent as you see your exmployees, they are not business people.
-They love their profession, but dealing with a business is something that we have trained ourselves not worry about, or worse, to be disgusted by it.
-My recommendation is that you plan to stay for &ldquo;a while&rdquo; teaching the ropes.
-After &ldquo;a while&rdquo; they will tell you that they are ready and (wah, wah, wah) they don&rsquo;t need you anymore.
-Congratulations, but ou are probably not done.
-Have them keep you as an on-demand consultant.
-The questions will come and it should be easy to reach out to you and your hard-earned wisdom.</p>
+They love their profession, but dealing with a business is something that we have trained ourselves not worry about, or worse, to be disgusted by it.</p>
+ <p>You should plan to stay and teach them the ropes.
+They will tell you that they are ready to do it on their own and (wah, wah, wah) they don&rsquo;t need you anymore.
+Congratulations, but you are probably not done.
+Plan to hang around a bit longer (<em>e.g.</em>, as an on-demand consultant).
+The questions will come and it should be easy for them to reach out to you and your hard-earned experience and wisdom.</p>

 <h1>Finally&hellip;</h1>
  <p>You may have been doing too much and working harder than you had to.
-They will figure that out very quickly.
 Don&rsquo;t be offended if they say they are going to do things differently.
 This is an opportunity for you to learn, too.</p>

 <h1>Happy Endings!</h1>
  <p>You want them to succeed and they want succeed.
 Nevertheless, keep in mind that we are trained from an early age to <em>compete</em>.</p>